 Being accused is much different from being convicted.
 Because DWI is a criminal offense, you are presumed innocent under the law.
 And the State of North Carolina must prove you guilty “beyond a reasonable doubt.”
 You have to prove anything.
 The State must prove you were (1) driving, (2) in the county where charged, and (3) had a blood alcohol concentration (BAC) level of 0.08 or greater.
 If there is no BAC level, the State must prove “material and appreciable impairment” while driving.
 An experienced Charlotte DWI attorney evaluates all legal and factual issues in your case.
 The entire DWI process must be scrutinized and challenged if there are errors in procedure.
 From the initial police stop, roadside field sobriety testing, arrest, Miranda warnings, to breath testing, every aspect has to be considered.
 Only then can you make the best decision for your particular situation.

-DWI Defense Process
+DWI Defense Strategy

 The defense of a DWI case is a structured process.
 First, we collect the written evidence.
 There will be a number of reports and other filings given to you after arrest.
 Next, we personally interview the arresting officer and any other police on scene.
 Then, we subpoena all video evidence.
 Here in Charlotte, we have “in car” video recording equipment.
 There are also “body camera” recordings as well.
 Once we have all State’s evidence, we thoroughly review everything.

-Choosing Your Charlotte DWI Attorney
+Choosing a Charlotte DWI Attorney